 In his work on 'emotional life' and contemporary welfare, Hoggett (2000, p.
 84) writes passionately of the need for 'a place for experience' within contemporary social science, which resonates with my early forays into the literature.
 Looking back on these, I now see myself seeking such a place - somewhere to locate my own experience where it could find shelter in those of others.
-The research which underpins this book as well as the book itself have both become receptacles for this - akin to Ryan's carving of the headstone (1989) and the locating of two small toy figures described earlier.
 However, as I have described I was dismayed at how little literature on this experience was available, even within the Kennedy Report which places such importance on it.
-Garstang, Fleming and Sidebotham are the principal researchers in this area, but as I have previously discussed, their work refers to mothers who have experienced the death of a child as 'death mothers' (Garstang, 2017) and often does not include parents at all (Garstang and Sidebotham, 2008) thereby limiting the capacity to excavate parent's diverse emotional experiences.

 Davies (2010, p.
 209) calls for 'more research to study the impact on the families' following investigation 'particularly when the outcome is no action.'
-The research which underpins this book, developed from my experience following Joe's death addresses Davies' call, whilst this book and the thesis which preceded it have become my places for experience, as Hoggett (2000, p.41) describes.
-Additionally, and perhaps most importantly for me, the processes of researching and writing have provided me with the capacity to 'contain' my experience by 'being able to think about it.'
+As the years passed after Joe's death, I too began to wonder about the need for this and whether my experience could usefully become part of such research.
+Ultimately then, this thesis has become my 'place for experience,' whilst researching and writing it have provided me with the capacity to 'contain' the experience by 'being able to think about it.'
 Hoggett (2000, p.
 41), drawing from Bion suggests that this capacity for containing experience through thought is one of the 'essential tasks of life' and this in turn complements the work of many modern grief theorists who locate 'meaning reconstruction in response to loss' as 'the central process in grieving' (Neimeyer, 1999, p.
 11).
-These are concepts which will recur throughout this book, as different meaning making processes are unfolded and analysed.